sqlmapproject/sqlmap/extra/dbwire/README.md

   require TLS and are not supported here; the native driver or SQLAlchemy tier covers those.
 - **Firebird** - SRP-256 (and SRP) authentication with ChaCha20 or RC4 wire encryption, as required by
   default on Firebird 3 and later.
 Legacy (pre-SRP) authentication is not implemented.
+- **CUBRID** - cleartext login over the CAS broker protocol.
+Large objects (BLOB/CLOB) are returned as their raw locator handles rather than fetched inline.

 When a case is not supported, the client raises a clear `NotSupportedError` rather than returning wrong data, so `-d` cleanly falls through to another connector tier where possible.